arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 ### Mechanical Information
 #### Board Outline & Mounting Holes
 The **Arduino Make Your UNO kit** shares with the standard **Arduino UNO** boards the same shape and external mechanical board outline.
-The most important difference is the new USB-C connector instead of the classical USB Type-B one.
+The most important difference is the new USB-C® connector instead of the classical USB Type-B one.
 The external shape and dimensions, pin headers, mounting holes and jack barrel connector are located in the same place as a standard **Arduino UNO** board, being compatible with most of the shields and peripheral devices done for the **Arduino UNO** board.

 ![Make Your UNO boards outline](assets/boardOutline.svg)